pablo-tech/Bayesian-Structure-Learning/README.md

 ### Scoring:
 Scoring is performed by graphoscore.py

-NOTE: because Cooper&Herskovits provide a numerical example, their formula (analogous to Decisions Under Uncertainty 2.80) is used in scoring, instead of the log version in 2.83 of the book.
+Because Cooper&Herskovits provide a numerical example, their formula (analogous to Decisions Under Uncertainty 2.80) was initially used in scoring, instead of the log version in 2.83 of the book.

 For reference, the Cooper&Herskovits is included in this repository.

+Thereafter, getLogBayesianScore was defined in graphoscore.py

 ### Future work: